 (Pocket-lint) - The market for multi-room speakers has grown significantly in recent years, with new entrants all the time.
-That said, there are some brands that have been doing the work for many years, much like Sonos.
-It has been around for over a decade and offers one of the best app platforms out there, with support for many of the big streaming services including Spotify, Apple Music and Amazon Music.
+There are some brands that have been doing the work for many years though, like Sonos.
+The company has been around for well over a decade and offers one of the best app platforms out there, with support for many of the big streaming services including Spotify, Apple Music and Amazon Music.

 There are several speakers within the Sonos multi-room line up, and there are two soundbars and a wireless subwoofer too.

-Let us help you work out which Sonos speaker, or speakers, are the best for you - with some decent deals right now thanks to spring savings.
+Let us help you work out which Sonos speaker, or speakers, are the best for you.

 The Sonos Move is bigger than the Sonos One, and more expensive, but it brings water resistance, portability and Bluetooth audio streaming capabilities, whilst also offering all the usual Sonos features when connected to Wi-Fi, as well as built-in voice control.

 The Sonos One SL has the exact same design and sound architecture as the Sonos One, but without built-in voice control from Google or Alexa, making it a little cheaper and a good alternative to the older Play:1.

 The Beam is a small form factor soundbar, designed for your TV.
 It's compact, powerful and fully connected, offering HDMI for your TV, as well as Alexa and Google Assistant voice control.
 Like the Sonos One, One SL, Move and Five, it also supports Apple AirPlay 2.

 Replacing the seven year-old Playbar is the Sonos Arc, the larger of the two soundbars offered by Sonos.
 Not only does it support many of the features of the Beam, it also comes with Dolby Atmos upfiring speakers and HDMI eARC capabilities.